sam-roth/Keypad/doc/source/settings-howto.rst

 To do the same thing with a YAML configuration file, use this snippet::

-    from stem.core import Config
+    from keypad.core import Config

     Config.root.load_yaml('''
     general:
         font_family: 'Fira Mono OT'
     ''', safe=False)

-Notice how `~stem.options.GeneralSettings` wasn't mentioned in the second example?
+Notice how `~keypad.options.GeneralSettings` wasn't mentioned in the second example?
 This is because the settings (the schema) and the configuration (the data) are decoupled.
 We only needed to modify the underlying data, so we didn't need the settings class.

 Where did the ``general`` come from?
-It's specified in the documentation for `~stem.options.GeneralSettings`, under the heading "Config Namespace".
+It's specified in the documentation for `~keypad.options.GeneralSettings`, under the heading "Config Namespace".

 .. tip::